How transferring can save you time and help you find the right journal for your paper

 If your article is eligible for a transfer, you’ll receive an email introducing one or more related journals which may be suitable.
 Take time to investigate these journals and use any feedback the original journal gave you to decide whether one of the suggestions might be right for your article.

 If you decide to accept a transfer offer, the publisher will move as much information as possible about your article over to the submission system of your chosen journal.
-You will then receive an email with further instructions on how to approve and formalize your submission.
-You will also have the opportunity to upload a revised version of your paper before submitting it for consideration by the editor.
+You will have the opportunity to upload a revised version of your paper before submitting it for consideration by the editor.

 The offer of an article transfer is not a guarantee that your article will be accepted by the new journal.
-That decision rests with the journal’s academic editor.
-Your paper may be sent out for peer review, even if it was peer-reviewed by the first journal.
+Your article will be evaluated by the journal receiving the submission, ensuring quality, validity, and relevance.

 For articles in relevant subject areas, you may also see F1000Research as an alternative recommendation.

 This is a new part of the Taylor & Francis Group which offers an innovative route to publishing your work.
 Articles submitted to F1000Research are published rapidly as soon as they are accepted, after passing a series of pre-publication checks.
 Peer review by invited experts, suggested by the authors, takes place openly after publication.
 F1000Research operates an open data policy, requiring authors to cite repositories hosting the supporting data.
 An article remains published regardless of the reviewers’ reports.